ethauvin/kobalt-exec/README.md

 ## taskName

-Additionally, you can specify a task name to easily identify multiple `exec` directives.
+Additionally, you can specify a task name to easily identify multiple `exec` tasks.

 ```kotlin
 exec {